tlk-emb/PhoenixCMS/README.md

 - `HOME_PAGE_URL=http<or https>://www.<your domain name(if running on the local server, "localhost:4000")>`

-you make gmail account, and
+Make gmail account for using when you forget your password, and

 - `HOME_PAGE_MAIL_PASS=<your gmail account's password>`